-- Marijuana can help relieve pain for many different medical conditions
+- Marijuana can help relieve pain in many medical conditions

 - Marijuana can be safer than other medications patients are prescribed

-- Marijuana does not have to smoked to be beneficial for medical patients
+- Marijuana does not have to be smoked to be beneficial for medical patients

 - Marijuana can be addictive and abused